Skip to content

 • Type: String (duration) or object

-• Description: Leak timeout for the setup script
+• Description: Leak-timeout configuration for this setup script.

 • Examples: